Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Introduction

 The remainder of this manuscript is organized as follows.
-Section~\ref{sec:related_works} includes an overview of related works on the application of machine learning to breathing data collected by different technologies.
+Section~\ref{sec:related_works} includes an overview of related works from the literature on breathing anomaly detection using various sensing technologies and machine learning.
 Section~\ref{sec:human_breath_pattern} describes various human breathing patterns from the literature to be used as breathing classes for anomaly detection.
-Section~\ref{sec:sys_design} presents the system model, relevant theory, hardware setup and the overall process to detect breathing anomalies.
-Section~\ref{sec:exp_eval} presents the experimental evaluation of the approach described in Section~\ref{sec:sys_design}.
-That includes details of data collection and processing, feature extraction, data classification and the results.
+Section~\ref{sec:resp_sensing} presents the system model, relevant theory and lock-in detection process used in this study.
+The details of hardware components, data collection and initial data processing are depicted in Section~\ref{sec:data_collect_and_proc}.
+Next, Section~\ref{sec:feature_ex} describes the handcrafted features used and their extraction process.
+Data classification process using the chosen machine learning algorithms are included in Section~\ref{sec:data_classification} and the results along with their interpretations are discussed in Section~\ref{sec:model_eval}.
 Finally, Section~\ref{sec:conclusion} presents the conclusions drawn from the whole effort and forecasts future research directions.